We Tasted 5 Queso Dips & This Is the Best

 Stonewall Kitchen Chile Con Queso

 Spice, spice, baby!
 Stonewall Kitchen's Chile Con Queso is packing heat, and I'm still deciding whether or not that's a good thing.
-Though the ingredients list includes things like dehydrated cheese mix and veggies like tomatoes, onions, sweet green peppers, and sweet red peppers, all that comes through the flavor profile is jalapeño and chipotle pepper.
+Though the ingredients list includes things like dehydrated cheese mix and veggies like tomatoes, onions, sweet green peppers, and sweet red peppers, all that comes through the flavor profile are jalapeño and chipotle pepper.
 In other words, the cheese in this cheese dip was sorely lacking, which makes me question its high price point.

 Siete Foods Spicy Blanco Cashew Queso